kev-m/pyCoilGen/docs/source/configuration.md

 ## Evaluate Results

+Once the application has calculated the wire path, it can also calculate some related values.

 ### Calculate Inductance

+The application uses [FastHenry2](https://www.fastfieldsolvers.com/software.htm) to calculate the inductance and resistance of the wire path.

 - `skip_inductance_calculation` (Type: `bool`, Default: `False`)

-  If True, skips calculating the resistance and inductance of the coil solution using [FastHenry2](https://www.fastfieldsolvers.com/software.htm).
+  If True, skips calculating the resistance and inductance of the coil solution.

 - `conductor_cross_section_width` (Type: `float`, Default: `0.002`)